↑ Use the above buttons to navigate ↑

-2SLGBTQI communities’ connection to healthcare in Canada is a crucial and evolving topic.
-Despite Canada’s universal healthcare system, 2SLGBTQI individuals encounter significant challenges, particularly in accessing mental health and gender-affirming care.
-High rates of anxiety and depression are prevalent among 2SLGBTQI individuals, with many delaying their care due to affordability issues, fear of discrimination, fear of being outed, or concerns about being treated disrespectfully.
-This fear can result in delayed diagnoses, non-compliance with medical recommendations, or neglect of healthcare needs.
-For racialized 2SLGBTQI individuals, these experiences are compounded by racist assumptions and biases within the healthcare system, leading to further feelings of frustration, lack of safety, and uncertainty.
+2SLGBTQI people in Canada face ongoing challenges when it comes to healthcare.
+Even though Canada has a universal healthcare system, many 2SLGBTQI individuals struggle to access care, especially mental health and gender-affirming services.
+High rates of anxiety and depression are common in these communities, but many delay seeking care because of costs, fear of discrimination, fear of being outed, or concerns about being treated badly.
+This fear can lead to delays in diagnoses, not following medical advice, or ignoring healthcare needs.
+For 2SLGBTQI people of colour, these issues are made worse by racism within the healthcare system, leading to more frustration, feelings of insecurity, and uncertainty.

-The pandemic also magnified previously known barriers to mental healthcare access, such as a lack of available and competent providers or de-prioritizing healthcare services such as gender affirming care.
-As in many parts of the world, 2SLGBTQI people in Canada face unique healthcare challenges, which are influenced by both systemic issues and specific needs related to their identities.
-As a result, the mental healthcare system continues to create unsafe and exclusionary spaces for 2SLGBTQI individuals, particularly for trans and nonbinary individuals.
+The pandemic made these challenges even worse by limiting access to mental health services and gender-affirming care.
+Like in many other places, 2SLGBTQI people in Canada face unique healthcare challenges that are shaped by both broader systemic issues and specific needs related to their identities.
+As a result, the healthcare system remains unsafe and unwelcoming for many 2SLGBTQI people, especially for trans and nonbinary individuals.

-Trans and gender-diverse individuals face additional challenges, including long wait times, inconsistent coverage, and a lack of knowledgeable providers for gender-affirming care.
-The lack of knowledgeable healthcare providers further complicates access to necessary care, often resulting in suboptimal treatment or a lack of understanding regarding their needs.
-These barriers lead to emotional distress and unmet healthcare needs for 2SLGBTQI individuals.
+Trans and gender-diverse people face even more hurdles, such as long wait times, inconsistent coverage, and a lack of healthcare providers who are knowledgeable about gender-affirming care.
+This lack of expertise among healthcare providers can result in poor treatment or not meeting their specific needs, which leads to emotional distress and unmet healthcare needs.

 Healthcare in Canada operates under a publicly funded, universal system called Medicare (Government of Canada, 2023).
 Medicare ensures that all Canadian citizens and permanent residents have access to medically necessary services regardless of their income or geography, as outlined in Canada’s Health Act (1984) (Government of Canada, 2023).